Leigh Baker | January 6, 2025

 1. Orient to opportunity – do WELL by doing good

-Why?
-Through the Industrial Era, sustainability has been treated by most organisations as a cost and an obligation.
-However, that’s out-of-date thinking – and in the third decade of the 21st century, it’s thinking that hides innovation opportunities.
+Today that’s seriously out-of-date thinking – and in the third decade of the 21st century, it’s thinking that hides a wealth of business and career and community innovation opportunities.

 There’s been an unspoken assumption that “caring for the environment and communities is up to government”.
 (Which is somewhat unreasonable when extract/emit/exploit industry globally has 5x the revenue of governments and NFPs combined – and then dumps its hard-to-process refuse into ecosystems and communities.)